objectlab/ObjectlabPartyVisualization/bar/README.md

 `Gravity` simulates just that and adds continuos motion giving us the 'floating' we are looking for.
 `Charge` gives each bubble somthing like a negative charge so bubbles bounce off each other.

 Now all we have to do is implement a callback for each 'animation' tick.
-The force layout already calculates x/y positions for a bubble.
-However we need to make sure bubble are not bouncing off the screen.
+The force layout already calculates x/y positions for a bubble, however we need to make sure bubbles are not bouncing off the screen.
 This can be implemented with a layout helper `contain()`.

+Here is how it all comes together.

 ```javascript
 /**